-- Direct bait application to mounds (fire ants) A direct application of bait should be applied to new fire ant mounds. - Broadcast bait application (fire ants) Baits used in IPM typically consist of a chemical that kills the insect after ingestion.
+- Biocontrols: Parasitoids and pathogens that do not affect humans have been released on the UF campus to determine their efficacy in controlling fire ants.
+The close collaboration between DOHRE and the UF/IFAS Entomology and Nematology Department may provide additional biocontrol options in the future. - Direct bait application to mounds (fire ants): A direct application of bait is applied to new fire ant mounds. - Broadcast bait application (fire ants): Baits used in IPM typically consist of a chemical that kills the insect after ingestion.
 Some baits are also formulated with insect growth regulators which are spread throughout the colony by the foraging ants.
 Weather is a key factor for most bait applications.
-Ant activity is highest when the temperature is 70-90°F. In most areas of the US these temperatures occur from the spring through the fall.
+Ant activity is highest when the temperature is 70-90°F. In north central Florida, ants are most active during spring through fall.
 The baits should not be applied when the ground is wet or when rain is expected.
-Never apply more than the label requires. - Aphid control Many sweet feeding ants feed on honeydew produced by aphids or other insects.
+Never apply more than the label requires.

+Aphid control: Many sweet feeding ants feed on honeydew produced by aphids or other insects.
 Control of the honeydew producing insects can control the ants.
 Aphids can be managed by promoting predators.
 This may be done through landscaping by choosing plants that amplify predator populations and by releasing natural enemies in the area.
 Lacewings, lady beetles, and syrphid flies are well known predators of aphids.
 Another option is to select landscaping plants that aphids do not infest.
 Aphids can be controlled chemically through the use of least-toxic, systemic pesticides.
 These pesticides are applied to the soil around the roots and absorbed by the plant.
 Timing is crucial for this treatment, as it may take up to two months for the entire plant to absorb the pesticide.
-Knowledge of the aphid's biology and yearly seasonal occurrence should help determine when this treatment is most effective.
+Knowledge of the aphid's biology and yearly seasonal occurrence will help determine when this treatment is most effective.